-Our most current Economic Impact was prepared for the Tennessee-Tombigbee Waterway by Mississippi State University (NSPARC) along with five other universities including Mississippi State University, The University of Tennessee, The University of Southern Mississippi, The University of Alabama, Auburn University and the University of Kentucky.
+Note: Our most current Economic Impact was prepared for the Tennessee-Tombigbee Waterway by Mississippi State University (NSPARC) along with four other universities including, The University of Tennessee, The University of Southern Mississippi, The University of Alabama, Auburn University and the University of Kentucky.
+A new Economic Impact Impact will be prepared in 2019.

-Statewide Goal #2: To ensure that current and future generations have access to the state's gross abundant natural resources through waterways, tourism including fish and wildlife by using wise development of its resources.
+Statewide Goal #2: To ensure that current and future generations have access to the state's abundant natural resources through waterways, tourism including fish and wildlife by using wise development of its resources.